slatedocs/slate/source/includes/_accepting-payments.md

 * Choose the button and the theme color of the payment link

 **Payment Link Delivery by Email and/or WhatsApp**
 You can choose to send the created link to your users through Email and/or WhatsApp for better payment conversion.
 If you want to share the payment link to your customer's email, you can define the email parameter in our API.
 No need for you to send a separate email.
-If you want to share the payment link through WhatsApp, follow xxxx
+If you want to share the payment link through WhatsApp, follow the steps here https://docs.oyindonesia.com/#sending-the-created-payment-link-through-whatsapp-coming-soon

 **Payment Success Notification for your Users**
 When your users make a successful payment, you can choose to send them a success receipt through Email